Fine Arts Commission

 The Skokie Fine Arts Commission also sponsors the Students' Outstanding Artist Recognition (SOAR) annual student art show at the North Shore Center for the Performing Arts in Skokie.
 Artwork is selected by the students' teachers and is on display during the month of March, in honor of Youth Arts Month.

-View a video of all the photos selected for the Skokie Through the Lens 2016 exhibit.
+View a video of all photos selected for the Skokie Through the Lens 2016 exhibit.

-View a video of all the photos selected for the Skokie Through the Lens 2015 exhibit.
+View a video of all photos selected for the Skokie Through the Lens 2015 exhibit.

 Resources for Schools and Arts Organizations

 The goals of the Fine Arts Commission include informing the community about the activities of organizations whose efforts advance arts and culture in Skokie.